 Day 4 is an easy walking day of only 7 miles, allowing enjoyment of famous and picturesque Taos.
 Continuing through Taos onto Taos Pueblo, pilgrims with arrangements in advance, can seek accommodation on the historic Pueblo, a UNESCO world heritage site.

 Day 5 begins with an escort by the Taos tribal members along their sacred river to the northern border of their sovereign nation.
 A little further is Arroyo Seco, a touristic artists village with an historic adobe church.
-Accommodation can be arranged in the parish hall.
+Continuing westward toward the main highway allows the path to continue north of the deep gulch in Arroyo Hondo.
+Accommodation can be arranged in the community hall.

 Day 6 ends at the historic adobe church of San Antonio de Padua in Questa.
 The shorter route of 15 miles is along the highway shoulder; there is a prettier route through the mountains passing through San Cristobal, but it adds several miles.
 Accommodation is made with the parish.
 There are a few commercial accommodation options in Questa, as well as a grocery store and several restaurants.